The New Covenant and the Sabbath

 Each of these is a separate subject, needing separate treatment.
 Each has a different history.
-The Sabbath, for example, was sanctified at creation, long before the old covenant began.
+The seventh day, for example, was sanctified at creation, long before the old covenant began.
 The distinction between clean and unclean animals existed in the days of Noah, long before Abraham.
 The Passover season began before Sinai, but other Holy Days were instituted later.
 Circumcision and sacrifices began before Sinai, too.

-The New Testament discusses each of these subjects in a slightly different way, and I will not address them all in this letter.
+The New Testament discusses each of these subjects in a slightly different way, and I will not address them all in this sermon.
 But in each case, they have been transformed in the new covenant in the blood of Jesus Christ.
 I want to comment briefly about tithing, and then comment in more detail about the Sabbath.

 Tithing was done before Sinai.
 The first mention of it is in Genesis 14.
 Abraham tithed on his spoils of war, giving a tenth to Melchizedek.
 And immediately after that, we see that God made his first covenant with Abraham, promising to bless him, and that’s the covenant that Christians today are heirs of.